fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 The configuration existing in `fluid_config.yml` is of high priority, modifying `_config.yml` is invalid.

 There may be configuration changes in the theme of upgrading, you need to manually modify `fluid_config.yml` synchronously.

+You can use `hexo g -- debug` to check override configuration.
 :::

 If you want to cancel some configurations, you should do this: